Geoff Bielby (Chair)

 All time favourite player: My all time favourite player is a tricky one…….but for his impact on the club I’ll have to go Ian Ashbee.

-Born in Goole in 1959 (not his fault), Graham has only supported Hull City for three years, and so can be regarded as the ‘new boy’ on the team, but cannot now imagine life without City.
+Born in Goole in 1959 (not his fault), Graham has only supported Hull City for a few years, and so can be regarded as the ‘new boy’ on the team, but cannot now imagine life without City.

 He has been interested in all sports since childhood and has been a member of Yorkshire Cricket Club for ten years.

 Graham has worked in the IT industry for over thirty years, running his own consultancy for the past thirteen years.